sww1235/CookBookRS/README.md

 id = '628c0a92-44e4-4d92-93b1-21c3aa391592'
 # Optional.
 Specified in Seconds.
 time_needed = 300.5
 # Optional.
-Specified in Kelvin
+Specified in Degrees Centigrade
 temperature = 400.2
 instructions = "Example Step Instructions"
 # Step Type should be selected from the following list: ["Prep", "Cook", "Wait", "Other"].